blinklabs-io/docs/src/content/docs/guides/nview/quick-start-overview.md

 Running nview against a running Cardano Node will work out of the box with a default Cardano Node configuration, which exposes metrics in Prometheus data format on a specific port.
 However if you need to make change you can run nview with a configuration file.

 Want to adjust the configuration file of nview?
-See our how to use a configuration file for nview guide.
+See our how to use a [configuration file guide](../using-config-file) for nview.